First things first

 Once you have arrived there are certain things you need to do, they include purchasing an Oyster Card, opening a bank account so your pay can go in to, finding accommodation, applying for a National Insurance Number and registering with a doctor/dentist.

 If you are going to use the extensive London Transport system then ensure one of the first things you do is to get yourself an Oyster card – it works out much cheaper to have one of these cards than buying tickets as you go.
 This electronic smart-card can be topped up and used on the Tube, overground rail, the bus network and the Thames River boats.
 You can buy one at a Tube station, some convenience stores and online.

 It will cost you £5 when you first get your Oyster, but this deposit is refundable on return.
 Then you top it up with cash which will be deducted every time you swipe it for a journey.
-You can top up in a number of ways including at the Tube station ticket booths, self-service machines or online.
-Or you can set your Oyster to be topped up automatically from your bank account whenever it falls below a certain balance.
+More info can be found at www.tfl.gov.uk.

 Open a bank account